BenRuns/jekyll-json/README.md

 #Jekyll-Json
 [![Gem Version](https://badge.fury.io/rb/jekyll-json.svg)](http://badge.fury.io/rb/jekyll-json)

 This gem is created to be used with [jekyll webpages](http://jekyllrb.com/).
-It will take a yaml file and build an index.csv file an index.json file in the folder that you specify in [_config.yml](http://jekyllrb.com/docs/configuration/)
+It will take a yaml file and build an index.csv file or an index.json file in the folder that you specify in [_config.yml](http://jekyllrb.com/docs/configuration/)

 ## Installing